dominicparga/osmgraphing/README.md

 The current machine (__August 2020__) uses an `AMD Ryzen 7 3700X 8-Core Processor` and has __`32 GB` of `RAM`__.

-## Reason for `version < 1.0.0` <a name="version"></a>
+## Reason for `version above 1.0.0` <a name="version"></a>

-I'm currently building this library for my master-thesis (submission __August 2020__), leading to interface-changes with breaking changes (at least) every few weeks, why version `1.0.0` is not supported yet.
-However, the underlying parser and graph-structure are working very stable, efficiently, tested with different maps (see `resources/`), and will be used to simulate different routing-scenarios, so version `1.0.0` should be reached soon. `:)`
+This repository is my first project in `Rust` `:)`.
+Some interface-decisions might be open for discussion (like the public `helpers`-module) and the graphbuilder has some quite long functions.
+The resources consume too much memory due to the graph- and routing-files (fresh clone around `20 MB`).
+However, the code works very solid.
+Large design-decisions are described nicely in my [master-thesis][github/dominicparga/master-thesis], which bases on this repository.
+This was a student-project, a master-thesis, a learning-project and fulfilled these purposes perfectly.
+Because of this, version `1.1.1` has been published in `October 2020` without many further refactoring.

 ## Copyright and License <a name="copyright_and_license"></a>

 Please refer to `LICENSE.md` for details.
 Copyright-owner is `Parga Cacheiro, Dominic`.
-In short, this repository is licensed under the `Apache-2.0`-license as long as you are not using the `cargo`-feature `gpl-3.0`.
+In short, this repository and generated binaries are licensed under the `Apache-2.0`-license as long as you are not using the `cargo`-feature `gpl-3.0`.
 Using this `cargo`-feature adds some code and binaries, which depend on code licensed under the `GPL-3.0`.
+Thus, the resulting binaries are licensed under the `GPL-3.0`.

 ## Table of contents <a name="toc"></a>

-1. [Reason for version < 1.0.0][self/version]
+1. [Reason for version above 1.0.0][self/version]
 1. [Copyright and License][self/copyright_and_license]
 1. [Table of contents][self/toc]
 1. [Setup and usage][self/setup-and-usage]